Approximate matrix factorisations and decompositions

 Keywords: Matrix sketching, low-rank approximation, traditional dimensionality reduction.

-Matrix concentration inequalities turn out to a useful tool to prove that a given matrix decomp is not too bad in a PAC-sense.
+Matrix concentration inequalities turn out to be a useful tool to prove that a given matrix decomp is not too bad in a PAC-sense.

 Igor Carron’s Matrix Factorization Jungle classifies the following problems as matrix-factorisation type.